AdobeDocs/experience-manager-cloud-service.en/help/forms/setup-forms-cloud-service.md

 ---
-title: How to set up an [!DNL AEM Forms] as a Cloud Service environment?
+title: How do I set up an [!DNL AEM Forms] as a cloud service environment?
 description: Learn to set up and configure an [!DNL AEM Forms] as a Cloud Service environment.
 exl-id: 42f53662-fbcf-4676-9859-bf187ee9e4af
 ---